My favorite piece of outdoor gear? A map.

 I truly love maps.

-Be it buying a new map before I go on a trip, looking over an atlas to see how to get to a trail head, looking at maps online to help plan for a trip or poring over one at the kitchen table as I excitedly show a past partner my route for the upcoming weekend.
+Be it buying a new map before I go on a trip, looking over an atlas to see how to get to a trail head, looking at maps online to help plan for a trip or poring over one at the kitchen table as I excitedly show someone my route for the upcoming weekend.

 Maps fuel my outdoor dreams.
 Places to see, experience and savor.